Fuzzy Group Identification Problems: Abstract

 \section{Abstract}

-We present a fuzzy version of the Group Identification Problem (``Who is a J?'') introduced by Kasher and Rubinstein (1997).
-We consider a class $N=\{1,\ldots,n\}$ of agents, each one with an opinion about the membership to a group $J$ of the members of the society, consisting in a function $p_{i}:N\rightarrow [0,1]$, indicating for each agent, including herself, the degree of membership to $J$.\\ We consider the problem of aggregating those functions, satisfying different sets of axioms and characterizating different aggregators.\\ While some results are analogous to those of the originally crisp model, the fuzzy version is able to overcome some of the main impossibility results of Kasher and Rubinstein.
+The Group Identification Problem (``Who is a J?'') introduced by Kasher and Rubinstein (1997) assumes a finite class of agents, each one with an opinion about the membership to a group $J$ of the members of the society, consisting in a function that indicates for each agent, including herself, the degree of membership to $J$.
+The problem is that of aggregating those functions, satisfying different sets of axioms and characterizing different {\em aggregators}.\\

+The literature has already considered fuzzy versions of this problem.
+In this paper we consider alternative fuzzy presentations of the axiomatic of the original problem.
+While some results are analogous to those of the original crisp model, we show that our fuzzy version is able to overcome some of the main impossibility results of Kasher and Rubinstein.\\